opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 ![Data Flow of OTel Ingestion](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/otel-ingestion-architecture.drawio.png){:class="img-centered"}

-When this setup is complete, you will have a lot of metrics in OpenSearch to analyse.
+When this setup is complete, you will have a lot of metrics in OpenSearch to analyze.
 There is a complete [documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/kubeletstatsreceiver/documentation.md) of the metrics and metadata emitted by the kubeletstatsreceiver.

 > Hint: If you are a service provider for development teams, this setup can be automated and transparent to your users.